return42/sphkerneldoc/doc/Documentation/kernel-doc-HOWTO/kernel-doc-directive.rst

         :debug:

 The argument ``<src-filename>`` is required, it points to a source file in the kernel source tree.
-The pathname is relativ to kernel's root folder.
+The pathname is relative to kernel's root folder.
 The options have the following meaning, but be aware that not all combinations of these options make sense: